niplav/site/turning.md

 ##### Intransitivity

-Curl in the vector field?a
+Curl in the vector field?

 ##### Discontinuity